junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I don't know, let's hope not.
 We'll figure that out after we get out of here first.
 You think you can fly us out of here?"
 Dean feels his eyes sore and dry quickly with too long time of not blinking.

-"I still have my wings, if that's your question."
-Cas answers stoically.
+"I still have my wings, if that's your question," Cas answers stoically.
 "But I'd rather not use them if possible."

 "Why not?"

 "Naomi and the angels might still be looking for me, in case you forget, they are not happy when I got away."
 Cas manages a well-maintained voice, too flat.
 "Using any angelic power or my wings might make it very easy for them to locate me and continue the process they intended to apply on me last time."

 "Alright, no fly, no mojo, then.
 But we gotta find a way out quick.
-'Cause I can't keep on not blinking for any longer."
-Dean moans.
+'Cause I can't keep on not blinking for any longer," Dean moans.

 "I have my eyes on it.
-You can blink."
-Cas tells him.
+You can blink," Cas tells him.

 Dean relaxes a little, blinking a few times to soothe the dryness in his eyes.

 "Don't blink!
 Don't turn your back, don't look away, and don't blink!!
 Blink and you're dead!"
 A skinny man yells at them from across the plaza, pointing a flashing device at them, dashing in their direction, followed by a ginger-haired girl.

 <br>

+### draft notes

+self-reminder notes:

+Cas is reluctant to use his wings or mojo because it would make it very easy to Naomi to locate him and capture him back to continue the brainwashing process

 ## Chap 4 The Skinny Guy